 You should retain any payslips, tickets, invoices and receipts as evidence to support your compensation claim.

 How much can I claim for an occupational illness or health condition?

-If you have been diagnosed with an occupational illness, you can claim compensation for the pain, loss of amenity and other effects this condition has had (and will have) on your life.
+If you have been diagnosed with an occupational illness, you can claim compensation for the pain, loss of amenity, as well as any other negative effects the condition has on your life.

 There are several illnesses and health conditions that are commonly associated with work accidents and working conditions.
 These include: